AdrianBirta/news-aggregator/README.md

 ## Features

-- **Article Search and Filtering**: Search news articles by keywords and filter results based on date, category, and source..
+- **Article Search and Filtering**: Search news articles by keywords and filter results based on date, category, and source.

 - **Personalized News Feed**: Customize news content according to sources, categories, and authors.